Religion in China: Demoscopic analyses and general results

 Yu Tao's survey of the year 2008 provided a detailed analysis of the social characteristics of the religious communities.
 It found that the proportion of male believers was higher than the average among folk religious people, Taoists, and Catholics, while it was lower than the average among Protestants.
 The Buddhist community shew a greater balance of male and female believers.
 Concerning the age of believers, folk religious people and Catholics tended to be younger than the average, while Protestant and Taoist communities were composed of older people.
 The Christian community was more likely than other religions to have members belonging to the ethnic minorities.
 The study analysed the proportion of believers who were at the same time members of the local section of the CCP, finding that it was exceptionally high among the Taoists, while the lowest proportion was found among the Protestants.
 About education and wealth, the survey found that the wealthiest populations were those of Buddhists and especially Catholics, while the poorest was those of the Protestants; Taoists and Catholics were the better educated, while the Protestants were the less educated among the religious communities.
 These findings confirmed a description by Francis Ching-Wah Yip that the Protestant population was predominantly composed of rural people, illiterate and semi-illiterate people, elderly people, and women, already in the 1990s and early 2000s.
 A 2017 study of the Christian communities of Wuhan found the same socio-economic characteristics, with the addition that Christians were more likely to suffer from physical and mental illness than the general population.

 The China Family Panel Studies' findings for 2012 shew that Buddhists tended to be younger and better educated, while Christians were older and more likely to be illiterate.
 Furthermore, Buddhists were generally wealthy, while Christians most often belonged to the poorest parts of the population.
 Henan was found hosting the largest percentage of Christians of any province of China, about 6%.
+Researchers at Sichuan University found that the proportion of China's Generation Z who believe in religion is slightly higher than the overall proportion of religious believers in China.
 According to Ji Zhe, Chan Buddhism and individual, non-institutional forms of folk religiosity are particularly successful among the contemporary Chinese youth.